-2 injured, including a US Marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation
+2 injured, including a US marshal, after an ICE agent’s weapon discharged during LA immigration enforcement operation

 The US marshal who was injured in the incident is currently in stable condition, the US Marshals Central District of California confirmed in a statement.

-DHS said the incident took place during a “targeted enforcement traffic stop.”
+DHS said the incident took place during a “targeted enforcement traffic stop” and that the suspect “had previously escaped from custody.”

 “ICE law enforcement officers, assisted by U.S. Marshals, pulled the illegal alien over in a standard law enforcement procedure.
 The illegal alien weaponized his vehicle and began ramming the law enforcement vehicle in an attempt to flee,” the agency said in a statement.
 “Fearing for the safety of the public and law enforcement, our officers followed their training and fired defensive shots.
 The illegal alien was shot in the elbow and one law enforcement officer was shot in the hand by a ricochet bullet.
 Both are in the hospital.”